Unified PIM and DAM System: The Key to Streamlined Product Management

 • Benefit-oriented language: “Delivers exceptional power for drilling large holes and driving long screws.”

-• Customer-friendly features: “Features a variable speed control for precise drilling in delicate materials and a comfortable, ergonomic grip for extended use.”
+• Customer-friendly features: “Features a variable speed control for precise drilling in delicate materials and a comfortable, ergonomic grip for extended use.

 In other words, a DAM solution consolidates visual and textual content related to a particular product, but that is not the end of it.
 It allows users to manipulate the assets (resize and adjust display quality), add metadata and alt-text, and edit titles.
+This asset management system ensures the seamless handling of digital content while also improving the distribution of digital assets across platforms.

 Besides asset organization and metadata management, a DAM tool keeps track of the history of digital files.
 It maintains a record of changes and updates, ensuring that the most current and accurate version of an asset is being used.
+Whether your content is offline or online, this ensures consistency across corporate channels.

 But some of these features are commonplace, with tools like storage drives providing plenty.
 However, DAM software goes further: it includes access control and permissions features to help maintain asset security.
 These features are more robust than the basic view-only or edit-and-view features of a platform like Google Drive.